marcjulianschwarz/obsidian-vault-blog/Posts/tilterminalaliases.md

 ## Mark paths to directly jump to them from anywhere

-Inspired by the `mark` and `cdd` function in this [blog post](https://chris-said.io/2014/10/16/jumping-quickly-between-deep-directories/) by Chris Said, I added two more additional functions `opend` and `coded` to quickly open a folder in Finder or VSCode.
+Inspired by the `mark` and `cdd` function in this [blog post](https://chris-said.io/2014/10/16/jumping-quickly-between-deep-directories/) by Chris Said, I added two more functions `opend` and `coded` to  open a folder in Finder or VSCode.

 ```shell
 # Run to get bash autocomplete functions in zsh shell